- Financial Services Guide

 Target net returns*

-This option aims to deliver returns of 5% greater than inflation over any rolling ten year period.
-The target return for 2017-2026 is CPI** + 5% per year.
+This option has a target return for 2020-2029 of CPI** + 4.54% and after fees and taxes.
 This is a target only, future returns cannot be guaranteed.
 See the glossary for more explanation.

 Actual net returns***

-For more up to date returns please visit Our Unit Prices & Returns page.
+For more up to date returns please visit our Investment Returns page.

 Actual net returns vs target